McCMi11/C335-Lab/lab8/readme.md

 ###4) Explain the code (below).

 The code checks the nunchuck raw data it read and at the first 2 bits checks which ones are ones.
-The first bit corresponds to the c button and the second bit corresponds to z button.
-In binary 0 is 00, 1 is 01, 2 is 10, and 3 is 11.
-However,
+The left most bit corresponds to the z button and the other bit corresponds to c button.
+In binary 0 is 0b00, 1 is 0b01, 2 is 0b10, and 3 is 0b11.
+However, when the two bits are the same, case 0 and 3, the result is switched.
+This could be due to some carry or something.

 ```c
 //from f3d_nunchuk_read